 The reality is Americans are significantly better prepared for fires than choking.
 Surveys by the NFPA have placed the number of homes with smoke alarms as high as 96 percent, and an estimated 78 percent of Americans say they know how to use a fire extinguisher.
 When it comes to first aid skills, however, only about 54 percent know CPR and just 44 percent own a first aid kit.
 What if choking happens at work?
 An American Heart Association survey found just 41 percent of workers polled were never trained in first aid, CPR, or automated external defibrillators (AEDs).

-The lack of choking preparedness is not isolated to the U.S. In the United Kingdom, where the Dechoker has already saved dozens of lives, a push is now underway to include first aid training as part of the school curriculum.
+The lack of choking preparedness is not isolated to the U.S. In the United Kingdom, where Dechoker anti-choking devices have already saved dozens of lives, a push is now underway to include first aid training as part of the school curriculum.
 This came about after new research there showed 95 percent of adults would not be able to save lives in first aid emergencies including choking.

 It might surprise you to learn smoke alarms were not adapted for widespread residential use in the U.S. until the 1970s, and were not required in newly constructed homes until the late 1980s.
 Like with many technologies, public acceptance took time.
 Today, it is estimated the existence of smoke alarms has cut the risk of dying in a fire by half.